jaywes222/60DaysOfMERN/JS/README.md

 message: The string you want to display in the prompt box. default (optional): A default string to display in the input field.

+##Data Types in JavaScript:

+1. String:
+Strings are sequences of characters used for text.
+You can create strings using single quotes (' '), double quotes (" "), or backticks ( ).
+They are used for anything involving text, such as names or messages.

+2. Number:
+In JavaScript, numbers include both whole numbers and decimals.
+You use the same type for all numbers, whether you’re counting items or measuring distance.
+Special values like Infinity and NaN (Not-a-Number) also fall under this type.

+3. BigInt:
+BigInt is used for very large integers that are beyond the safe limit of the Number type.
+It's helpful for calculations requiring high precision.

+4. Boolean:
+Booleans represent two values: true or false.
+They are mainly used to make decisions in your code, such as checking if a user is logged in or if a number is greater than another number.

+5. Undefined:
+Undefined means a variable has been declared but hasn't been given a value yet.
+It shows that something is missing or not set.

+6. Null:
+Null is a special value that means “no value” or “empty.”
+It's used to show that a variable intentionally has no object value.

+7. Symbol:
+Symbols are unique and immutable values that can be used as object keys.
+They help avoid conflicts by ensuring that each key is unique, even if they have the same name.

+8. Object:
+Objects are collections of related data and functions, stored as key-value pairs.
+Think of an object as a way to group different pieces of information about something, like a user profile with a name, age, and email

+#Variables:
+A variable is a named container that stores data values.
+Variables are fundamental in programming because they allow you to store, retrieve, and manipulate data throughout your code.

+Naming convention for variables:
+- try to give meaningful names.
+- cannot use keywords as variable names.
+- cannot begin with numbers.
+- should not contain spaces.
+- only contain letters, numbers, _ , $

+*Declaring Variables
+In JavaScript, you can declare variables using var, let, or const.
+Each has its own rules and best-use scenarios. var- Functional scope: Can be updated and re-declared into the scope let- Block scope: Can be updated but can't be re-declared into the scope const - Block scope: Can't be updated or re-declared into the scope